duaneodom/rclink4g/docs/README.md

 Logs are accessible via the web interface and are split into Boot Logs and System Logs.

 Boot Logs are things that occur before the companion computer has a connection to the internet, as such, the timestamps for these logs will often be inaccurate.
+This log is useful for determining problems with things such as:

+- invalid config file
+- problems connecting to the internet
+- problems updating the clock

-System Logs are things that occur after the companion computer has a connection to the internet and will tell you problems with things like: your mesh VPN, drops in your internet connection, etc.
+System Logs are things that occur after the companion computer has a connection to the internet and will have accurately timestamped entries for things such as:

+- Mesh VPN key problems
+- Mesh VPN successful/failed connections
+- service restarts due to configuration setting changes (which require a restart)
+- service restarts due to drops in internet connectivity

 ## Snapshot Library

-Snapshots are accessible via the web interface.
-All snapshots are named with a timestamp and are located in one snapshot directory which is also accessible on the root of the SD card on the companion computer.
+The high resolution snaphots that you take are accessible via the web interface.
+All snapshots are named with a timestamp and are located in the snapshot directory which is also accessible on the root of the SD card on the companion computer.
 You can download the snapshots via the web interface or remove this SD card and insert it into your GCS computer to have direct access to them.

-*   when using picamera it is important to have mission planner (video player) running before starting the rclink4g unit.  this is due to some efficienies in video encoding that are taken when using the picamera on a lower power processor.
+> **NOTE**
+While you can download these snapshots via the web interface it is suggested to wait until you are no longer actively operating your vehicle as this might saturate the bandwidth of your cellular connection and hinder the operation of your vehicle.
+This can also be costly on metered connections such as cellular.
+It's suggested to pull the SD card out of the RCLink4G unit and insert it into an SD card reader on another computer (your GCS) to copy the snapshots over directly.